rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>Se vend chez Audran aux Deux Piliers d'Or rue St. Jacques ..., [late 17th century]</CITE>
 >(*Comment*: The mark of omission has a space on only one side because it is at the end of an element.)

 <a name="0.4.51.3">0.4.51.3</a> *Exception*.
-Some element  specify to indicate certain omissions by concisely summarizing the text omitted (in square brackets).
+Some element instructions specify to indicate certain omissions by concisely summarizing the text omitted (in square brackets).
 In such cases, do not record the mark of omission (for example, see [Name of publisher](/DCRMR/ppdm/Name-of-publisher/), [5.22.34.2](/DCRMR/ppdm/Name-of-publisher/#5.22.34.2)).

 >Example:
 ><CITE>Printed for J. Round, R Gosling, T. Woodward [and 9 others]</CITE>